filetrust/Product-Mass-File-Analysis/Documentation/Press-Release.md

 # Problem
 _Describe the problem your product solves._\
-It is very quick to accumulate a lot of files very quickly, even for small companies.
+It is very extremely easy to accumulate a lot of files very quickly, even for small companies.
 Are all your files clean, what does clean even look like.
 Files received from known sources can still contain malleolus code.

 # Solution
 _Describe how your product elegantly solves the problem._\